Kubernetes RBAC and TLS certificates – Kubernetes Security Guide (Part 1)

 $ kubectl delete secret falco-account-token-jvgtz $ cat > /tmp/rotate-token.yaml <<EOF apiVersion: v1 kind: Secret metadata: name: falco-account-token annotations: kubernetes.io/service-account.name: falco-account type: kubernetes.io/service-account-token EOF

 If you describe the new secret, you will be able to see the new token string.
-Please note that existing pods using this serviceAccount will continue using the old (invalid) token, you may want to plan a rolling update over the affected pods to start using the new token.
+Note that existing pods using this serviceAccount will continue using the old (invalid) token, you may want to plan a rolling update over the affected pods to start using the new token.

 Updating serviceAccount tokens is not as common as updating user certs, passwords, etc. There is no fully automated way of doing this other than using the Kubernetes API at the moment.
 Consider whether or not this security artifact rotation makes sense for your use cases.